Chocolate Mint Protein Bars (No-Bake, Gluten-Free)

 Blended protein bar dough in the food processor.

-Step 2: Shape and Chill
+Step 2: Press and Chill

 Pressing down the protein bar with a silicone spatula in the bread pan.